curbengh/aws-scripts/README.md

 ### List of resource compliance rules

-List of rules across all accounts and regions.
+List deployed Config rules across all accounts and regions.
 Output will be saved to "aws-config-rules.txt".

 ```
 $ ./all-rules.py --profile profile-name --output output-dir